parekh0711/torrent-client/README.md

 # Project Description

-A Bittorrent client for peer to peer sharing of files written in Python using multithreading.
+A CLI Bittorrent client for peer to peer sharing of files written in Python using multithreading.
 It works with any torrent file.
-It download as well as upload files.
+It can download as well as upload files.

 # Supported Platforms
 - Linux

 # Requirements
 - Python 3.5 or later
-- bencodepy
+- bencodepy ` pip3 install bencodepy `

 # Compilation Instructions
 - The most basic way to run the program is ` python3 main.py <path to torrent file> `